useImportExtensions

 Section titled “forceJsExtensions”Normally, this rule suggests to use the extension of the module that is

 found in your project.
-For instance, .ts
+For instance, .ts or .tsx for a TypeScript

 file.
-If this option is set to true
+If this option is set to true, the rule will always suggest to

-regardless of the extension in your project.
+use .js regardless of the extension in your project.

-This is useful if you use the "module": "node16"
+This is useful if you use the "module": "node16" setting when building

-your code with tsc
+your code with tsc.

 Default: false